devilyouwei/QuickNode/README.md

 ## Our Qbite

+The Qbite backend is totally developed based on QuickNode, this is our example Qbite.

 ![Qbite](https://github-devilyouwei.oss-us-west-1.aliyuncs.com/qbite/qbite%20qrcode.jpg)

-*Scan the QRcode and order what you want!*
+_Scan the QRcode and order some food now!_